 Sober-living homes give recovering addicts an environment that is conducive to sobriety and responsibility.
 The residences are expected to maintain household chores and work while attending therapy sessions or 12-step meetings.
 This kind of community not only protects the resident from the temptation of addictive substances but it prepares the addict for the real world and a longevity of sobriety.

-Outpatient care can be the best recovery connection for those who suffer from a less severe addiction or those looking to continue a milder form of treatment.
+Outpatient care can be one of the best recovery connections for those who suffer from a less severe addiction or those looking to continue a milder form of treatment.

-Outpatient treatment is essentially treatment that allows the client to stay active in their households and at work while seeking therapy or medically assisted care.
+Essentially, outpatient treatment is treatment that allows the client to stay active in their households and at work while seeking therapy or medically assisted care.
 The benefits of outpatient care are that it gives the client anonymity and privacy as they go through educational courses on addiction or receive counseling, according to PsychCentral.

 This form of treatment is similar to the programs offered at a residential facility.